Spaghetti Aglio e Olio

 Large cast iron skillet

 Linguine or fettuccine are both great alternatives.
 These pastas work perfectly with the garlic and olive oil sauce, and are easy to swap in for spaghetti.
-If you prefer, you can also try gluten-free pasta for a suitable option.
+If you prefer, you can also try gluten-free pasta.

-French style breadcrumbs are made from crusty French bread, yielding a higher crust-to-crumb ratio.
-This type of breadcrumb adds a great crunch to the dish, enhancing its texture and flavor.
+French-style breadcrumbs are made from crusty French bread (instructions above), yielding a higher crust-to-crumb ratio.
+This type of breadcrumb adds a great crunch to aglio e olio, enhancing its texture and flavor.

 Pre-packaged shredded cheese often contains anti-caking agents, which can cause it to clump when melting.
 For smoother results, always use freshly grated Parmesan or Pecorino Romano cheese, adding it a handful at a time.